mdonnalley/e-bikes/CODEY.md

 ## Rules

 - When asked to analyze a codebase, do NOT make any changes to the codebase unless you are specifically asked to do so.
 - After completing a task, do NOT await a response from the user.
 If there are more tasks to complete, continue to complete them.
 If there are no more tasks to complete, acknowledge that you have completed all tasks and that you are done.
+If you are unsure of what to do next, stop and ask the user for further instructions.

 ## Tone and Style